 Overview Of Wrongful Death Incidents In Nursing Homes in Las Vegas, NV

 When a patient dies as a result of abuse, neglect, or malpractice in a nursing home in Nevada, this is a wrongful death case: an unfortunate incident that could have been prevented if the nursing home or facility was providing proper care.
-In many cases, these occur within the confines of the facility but the death can also occur later, as a result of injuries sustained at the facility.
-Although nothing can be done to replace the loved ones we’ve lost, a Nevada nursing home can be held liable for their terrible lapse of judgement and care.
-In this article, we’ll discuss what typically leads to a wrongful death in these group care facilities, and a few examples of what happens when a wrongful death lawsuit is pursued.
+In many cases, these occur within the confines of the facility but death can also occur later, as a result of injuries sustained at the facility.
+Although nothing can be done to replace the loved ones we’ve lost, a Nevada nursing home can be held liable for their terrible lapse of judgment and care.
+In this article, we’ll discuss what typically leads to wrongful death in these group care facilities and a few examples of what happens when a wrongful death lawsuit is pursued.

 How Most Wrongful Death Incidents in Nevada Occur

 Wrongful death incidents often occur after a period of neglect & abuse of the elder.
 Most commonly, the elderly person dies due to general neglect of caregivers: they were not monitored properly or given enough care, so that food, drink, and necessary medications were skipped over or not given at proper times and amounts.
 While these seem like small tasks, these are extremely important for the health and well-being of an elderly patient.

 In special cases like the COVID-19 outbreaks in nursing homes, the staff may not have properly informed the authorities and medical professionals about the patient being infected, leading to complications and also other patients in the facility being affected.

 Bed sores, also called pressure ulcers, are another severe consequence of negligent treatment that can lead to death.
 Bedsores can start small but develop over time as the elder is not properly moved or changed: eventually, the patient’s bedsores become infected and the bacterial infection can spread throughout the body, causing sepsis.